It seems you are offline. Please check your connection and try again.

 Why didn't my code arrive?

-Most likely the app blocks public numbers, or another person used that line first.
-Refresh the page, try a fresher one, and if it still fails after two or three tries, switch to a private line.
+Most likely the app blocks public numbers, or another person used that number first.
+Refresh the page, try a fresher one, and if it still fails after two or three tries, switch to a private number.

 Can I use it for WhatsApp or Telegram?

 The free pool rarely gets through to those apps.
-For a reliable WhatsApp or Telegram sign-up, use a private line instead.
+For a reliable WhatsApp or Telegram sign-up, use a private number instead.

-Is my privacy protected on a free line?
+Is my privacy protected on a free number?

-No. Anyone visiting the site can read the inbox on a free line, so any message is visible to strangers.
+No. Anyone visiting the site can read the inbox on a free number, so any message is visible to strangers.
 A private one keeps your code to yourself.

 Do I need to install any app?